-Net of reciprocal responses from Orinda, Moraga-based equipment provided one firstresponse per week into Orinda and an additional one back-up response per week; all provided by the Moraga-based ambulance.
-Should this be considered significant enough to warrant a reallocation of expenses beyond the basic split based on firefighters stationed in the two communities?
+Net of reciprocal responses from Orinda, Moraga-based equipment provided one firstresponse per week into Orinda and an additional one back-up response per week, all provided by the Moraga-based ambulance.
+Is this significant enough to warrant a reallocation of expenses beyond the basic split based on firefighters stationed in the two communities?